DocisJP/ETL-PIPELINE/README.md

 ### AWS Setup

 AWS is used for storing the raw data and as the source for our ETL pipeline.
 Here's how to set it up:
+In this case I also creatd a new user in the IAM roles, giving it acces to manipulate the CLI and the buckets.
+It's a good practice and I recommend following up on it.

 1. Install AWS CLI:
    ```bash